 Term of Service for Petit Jurors

-All petit jurors serving in Kansas City, Jefferson City and Springfield are required to be on call for a period of one month.
+All petit jurors serving in Kansas City, Jefferson City and Springfield are required to be on call for a period of two weeks up to one month.
 During that time, you may be called to serve on any of the dates listed on your initial reporting instructions.

 Term of Service for Grand Jurors